REPOmAN2v2/Mindstorm-rover/README.md

 This project implements path finding and map exploration for the LEGO Mindstorms NXT robot.
 The goal is to enable the robot to navigate in a constrained, static but unexplored environment, drawing a map as it goes, and to find the fastest path between two points.

 The first iterations of this project will remain computer simulations, avoiding many technical difficulties.
 Indeed, implementing the code on a real-life Mindstorms robot is much more challenging, if only because of the multiple inherent inaccuracies of the robot.
+The plan is to use what we learnt from the simulation to program the Mindstorms NXT using [nxtOSEK](http://lejos-osek.sourceforge.net/), a C/C++ RTOS for the robot.

 Implementation
 --------------